The-AI-Alliance/agent-lab-ui/Getting_Started.md

     -   Click the pencil icon (Edit principal) for this service account.
     -   Click **+ ADD ANOTHER ROLE** and add the following two roles:
         -   `Cloud Tasks Enqueuer`: Allows the function to add new tasks to the queue.
-        -   `Owner`: Allows the service account to act as an account owner and all services.
+        -   `Owner`: Allows the service to act as an account owner and all services.
 This should be replaced with the more precise roles.
         -   `Service Account User`: Allows the service account to generate credentials for itself. which is required when creating tasks that invoke other Cloud Functions.
     -   Click **Save**.